eagirre/eagirre.github.io/_pages/about.md

 The book on WSD:
 *	Word Sense Disambiguation: Algorithms and applications ([Springer](https://www.springer.com/gp/book/9781402048081#otherversion=9781402068706).
 Agirre, Eneko; Edmonds, Philip (Eds.)
 2006 and 2007.

-A cartoon in Basque about the ambiguity of /baso/ (forest or glass).
+A cartoon in Basque about the ambiguity of *baso* (forest or glass).
 ![Cartoon](images/zaki-baso.jpg?raw=true)
 Credit: Olariaga, [berria.eus](https://berria.eus)